TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 - Click "Stop this stack"
 - Click "Delete this stack"
 - Click "Images"
-- Select all images that have yellow label inactive
+- Select all images that have yellow label "Inactive"
 - Click "Remove"
 - Click "Stacks"
 - Click "Add stack"